OpenDriveLab/LightwheelOcc/docs/getting_started.md

 # Getting Started
 ## Download Data

-The dataset files can be downloaded via [OpenDataLab](https://openxlab.org.cn/datasets/OpenDriveLab/LightwheelOcc) and :hugs: [Hugging Face](https://huggingface.co/datasets/OpenDriveLab/LightwheelOcc/tree/main/lightwheelocc-v1.0).
+The dataset files can be downloaded via [OpenDriveLab](https://openxlab.org.cn/datasets/OpenDriveLab/LightwheelOcc) and :hugs: [Hugging Face](https://huggingface.co/datasets/OpenDriveLab/LightwheelOcc/tree/main/lightwheelocc-v1.0).

+For now, the **depth** label is only available on Hugging Face!

 ## Prepare Dataset